Bulat-Ziganshin/EasyProtoBuf/README.md

-On pre-C++17 compilers, the library uses its own implementation of string_view to ensure good performance, or a user can supply his own type as EASYPB_STRING_VIEW preprocessor macro, e.g. define it to std::string.
+On pre-C++17 compilers, the library uses its own implementation of string_view to ensure good performance, or users can supply their own type via the EASYPB_STRING_VIEW preprocessor macro, e.g. define it to std::string.

-Sub-messages and packed repeated fields always use 5-byte length prefix (it can make encoded messages a bit longer than with other Protobuf libraries).
+Sub-messages and packed repeated fields always use a 5-byte length prefix (it can make encoded messages a bit longer than with other Protobuf libraries).

-Compared to the [official][updating] ProtoBuf library, EasyProtoBuf allows more flexibility in modifying the field type without losing the decoding compatibility.
+Compared with the [official][updating] ProtoBuf library, EasyProtoBuf allows more flexibility in modifying the field type without losing the decoding compatibility.
 You can make any changes to the field type as long as it stays inside the same "type domain":
 - FP domain - only float and double
 - zigzag domain - includes sint32 and sint64
 - bytearray domain - strings, bytes and sub-messages
 - integrals domain - all remaining scalar types (enum, bool, `int*`, `uint*`)
-- aside from that, fixed-width integral fields are compatible with both integral and zigzag domain
+- aside from that, fixed-width integral fields are compatible with both the integral and zigzag domains
-- allows to switch between I32, I64 and VARINT representations for the same field as far as field type kept inside the same domain
+- allows switching between I32, I64 and VARINT representations for the same field as long as the field type stays within the same domain
-- note that when changing the field type, values will be decoded correctly only if they fit into the range of both old and new field types - for integral types; while precision will be truncated to 32 bits - for FP types
+- note that when changing the field type, values will be decoded correctly only if they fit into the range of both the old and new field types for integral types, whereas precision will be truncated to 32 bits for FP types

 # Motivation

 It starts with the story of my FreeArc archiver:
 - the first FreeArc version was implemented in Haskell, which is a very high-level language
-- the second version was reimplemented in C++, both to increase performance and to increase the potential contributors' audience
+- the second version was reimplemented in C++, both to increase performance and to broaden its potential contributor base
-- then, I realized that 80% of the archiver code (e.g. cmdline parsing) doesn't need C++ efficiency and rewrote this part in Lua to simplify the code and further increase the potential contributors' audience (the popularity of Haskell, C++ and Lua among non-professional programmers is at the proportion of 1:10:100)
+- then, I realized that 80% of the archiver code (e.g. cmdline parsing) doesn't need C++ efficiency and rewrote this part in Lua to simplify the code and further broaden the potential contributor base (the relative popularity of Haskell, C++, and Lua among non-professional programmers is roughly 1:10:100)
-- and, finally, I thought that the C++ part could be considered as a low-level core archiver library (AKA backend) while the scripting part is a client implementing concrete frontend (cmdline, UI) on the top of the core.
+- and, finally, I thought that the C++ part could be considered a low-level core archiver library (AKA backend) while the scripting part is a client implementing a concrete frontend (command line, UI) on top of the core.
 The backend API provides only a few functions (e.g. compress and decompress) with LOTS of parameters.

 And the best way to pass a lot of parameters to a C++ function is a plain C struct.
 Using a serialization library to pass such a struct between languages greatly simplifies adding bindings to the core API for new languages, such as Python, JavaScript, and so on.
-So I decided to provide the backend API as a few functions accepting serialized data structures for all their parameters.
+So I decided to provide the backend API as a few functions that accept their parameters as serialized data structures.

-At this moment, I started to research various popular serialization libraries and finally chose the ProtoBuf format:
+At that point, I started researching various popular serialization libraries and finally chose the ProtoBuf format:
-- FlatBuffers doesn't suppose deserialization, while I prefer to work with plain C++ structures
+- FlatBuffers doesn't support deserialization, while I prefer to work with plain C++ structures
 - MessagePack format is more self-describing (schema-less) than ProtoBuf, making it less efficient for schema-based serialization
-- ProtoBuf format is the simplest one among all popular libs, although sometimes it's TOO simple (e.g. maps are emulated via repeated pairs)
+- The ProtoBuf format is the simplest of all popular serialization formats, although sometimes it's TOO simple (e.g. maps are emulated via repeated pairs)
-- Given its simplicity, it's no surprise that ProtoBuf is the most popular serialization format around, with bindings implemented for more languages.
-And even if some exotic language misses a binding, it would be easier to implement it for ProtoBuf than for any other serialization format.
+- Given its simplicity, it's no surprise that ProtoBuf is the most popular serialization format around, with bindings implemented for many languages.
+And even if some exotic language lacks a binding, it would be easier to implement it for ProtoBuf than for any other serialization format.

-So, I started to look around, but the tiniest C++ ProtoBuf library I found was still a whopping 4 KLOC (while it neither supports maps nor provides a bindings generator).
+So, I started to look around, but the tiniest C++ ProtoBuf library I found was still a whopping 4 KLOC (while it neither supports maps nor provides a binding generator).
-This made me crazy - the entire ProtoBuf format is just 5 field types, what do you do in those kilolines of code?
+This made me crazy - the entire ProtoBuf format has just 5 field types; what do you do in all those thousands of lines of code?

-You guessed it right - I decided to write my own ProtoBuf library (with maps and codegen, you know).
+You guessed it - I decided to write my own ProtoBuf library (with maps and codegen, you know).
-The first Decoder version was about 100 LOC and today the entire library is still only 666 LOC, encoding and decoding all ProtoBuf types including maps.
+The first Decoder version was about 100 LOC, and today the entire library is still only 666 LOC, encoding and decoding all ProtoBuf types including maps.
-Nevertheless, the [library][protozero] I rejected eventually provided many insights, from API to internal organization, so it may be called the father of EasyProtoBuf.
+Nevertheless, although I ultimately decided not to use the [Protozero library][protozero], it gave me many valuable insights, from API to internal organization, so it may be called the father of EasyProtoBuf.

 [ProtoBuf]: https://developers.google.com/protocol-buffers
 [guidelines]: https://protobuf.dev/programming-guides/proto3/#scalar